 List()

-List() is used to retrieve a list of all participant identifiers associated with a single Service Metadata Publisher, for synchronization purposes.
+List() is used to retrieve a list of all participant identifiers associated with a single SMP, for synchronization purposes.
 Since this list may be large, it is returned as pages of data, with each page being linked from the previous page.

 Input Page: PageRequest contains a PageRequest containing the ServiceMetadataPublisherID of the SMP and (if required) an identifier representing the next page of data to retrieve.
 If the NextPageIdentifier is absent, the first page is returned.

-Output: ParticipantIdentifierPage a page of Participant Identifier entries associated with the Service Metadata Publisher, also containing a <Page/> element containing the identifier that represents the next page, if any.
+Output: ParticipantIdentifierPage a page of Participant Identifier entries associated with the SMP, also containing a <Page/> element containing the identifier that represents the next page, if any.

 Fault: notFoundFault returned if the next page or the identifier of the SMP could not be found